usafa-astro-331/astro-331-2024-spring/labs/lab_04b_attitude_control/README.md

 Watch FlatSAT rotate as the wheel speed changes.
 After 40 seconds the wheel will stop.
 Allow FlatSAT to spin freely through at least 3 revolutions.

 Disconnect the battery.

-## test attitude control

-Uncomment the first line of `lab_04b_attitude_control.ino`.
-It should read `#define USEPID`.

-Upload `lab_04b_attitude_control.ino`.

-Remove the USB cable and connect FlatSAT’s battery.

-Hold FlatSAT still while the reaction wheel begins spinning (5 sec).

-FlatSAT will now attempt to point east by changing the speed of its reaction wheel.
-After 20 seconds it will attempt to point north.

-While FlatSAT is pointing north, gently apply a disturbance torque in to see if the reaction wheel can counteract it.
-You should be able to saturate the wheel.